Urged to 'do something,' Ohio governor backs 'red flag' law

 Gun control is one of the most divisive issues in American politics.
 Supporters of tighter restrictions say they are necessary to staunch a U.S. epidemic of gun violence, while opponents believe more controls would violate gun ownership rights under the U.S. Constitution’s Second Amendment.

+Seventeen states and the District of Columbia currently have “red flag” legislature in place, according to Giffords, a gun-control advocacy group.
+Such laws have predominantly been passed in states that vote largely Democratic, and the governor’s proposal for “red flag” laws could meet resistance in the Republican-controlled Ohio Senate and House of Representatives.

+DeWine, who took office in January, expressed support for “red flag” laws following a deadly Passover shooting at a California synagogue in April.

 In an address to the nation on Monday, President Donald Trump also backed “red flag” laws to allow guns to be taken away from dangerous individuals.
-Seventeen states and the District of Columbia currently have such laws in place, according to the Giffords gun-control group.

 The president proposed tighter monitoring of the internet, mental health reform and wider use of the death penalty in response to the two mass shootings over the weekend that left 32 people dead in Texas and Ohio.

 Police named the Ohio gunman as Connor Betts, a 24-year-old white male from Bellbrook, Ohio, and said he was armed with an assault-style rifle fitted with an extended drum magazine that could hold 100 rounds.